nodeplusio/vara_node_operation/vara_node_operation.md

 The following levels of offense are [defined](https://research.web3.foundation/Polkadot/security/slashing/amounts).
 However, these particular levels are not implemented or referred to in the code or in the system; they are meant as guidelines for different levels of severity for offenses.
 To understand how slash amounts are calculated, see the equations in the section below.

 * Level 1: isolated [unresponsiveness](https://wiki.polkadot.network/docs/learn-staking-advanced#unresponsiveness), i.e. being offline for an entire session.
 Generally no slashing, only [chilling](https://wiki.polkadot.network/docs/learn-staking#chilling).

 * Level 2: concurrent unresponsiveness or isolated [equivocation](https://wiki.polkadot.network/docs/learn-staking-advanced#equivocation), slashes a very small amount of the stake and chills.

 * Level 3: misconducts unlikely to be accidental, but which do not harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting in [GRANDPA](https://wiki.polkadot.network/docs/learn-consensus).
 Slashes a moderately small amount of the stake and chills.

 * Level 4: misconduct that poses serious security or monetary risk to the system, or mass collusion.
 Slashes all or most of the stake behind the validator and chills.

+## Best practices to prevent slashing

+A slash may occur under four circumstances:

+1. Unresponsiveness

+2. Equivocation

+3. Malicious action

+4. Application related (bug or otherwise)

+This article provides some best practices to prevent slashing based on lessons learned from previous slashes.
+It provides comments and guidance for all circumstances except for malicious action by the node operator.

+##### Unresponsiveness

+The following are recommendations to validators to avoid slashing under liveliness for servers that have historically functioned:

+1. Utilize systems to host your validator instance.
+Systemd should be configured to auto reboot the service with a minimum 60-second delay.
+This configuration should aid with re-establishing the instance under isolated failures with the binary.
+2. A validator instance can demonstrate un-lively behaviour if it cannot sync new blocks.
+This may result from insufficient disk space or a corrupt database.
+3. Monitoring should be implemented that allows node operators to monitor connectivity network connectivity to the peer-to-peer port of the validator instance.
+Monitoring should also be implemented to ensure that there is <50 Block ‘drift’ between the target and best blocks.
+If either event produces a failure, the node operator should be notified.
+The following are recommendations to validators to avoid liveliness for new servers / migrated servers:
+4. Ensure that the `--validator` flag is used when starting the validator instance
+5. If switching keys, ensure that the correct session keys are applied
+6. If migrating using a two-server approach, ensure that you don’t switch off the original server too soon.
+7. Ensure that the database on the new server is fully synchronized.
+8. It is highly recommended to avoid hosting on providers that other validators may also utilize.
+If the provider fails, there is a probability that one or more other validators would also fail due to liveliness building to a slash.
+   There is a precedent that a slash may be forgiven if a single validator faces an offline event when a larger operator also faces multiple offline events, resulting in a slash.

+##### Equivocation

+The following are scenarios that build towards slashes under equivocation,the following scenarios should be avoided:

+1. Cloning a server, i.e., copying all contents when migrating to new hardware.
+This action should be avoided.
+If an image is desired, it should be taken before keys are generated.
+2. High Availability (HA) Systems – Equivocation can occur if there are any concurrent operations, either when a failed server restarts or if false positive event results in both servers being online simultaneously.
+HA systems are to be treated with extreme caution and are not advised.
+3. The keystore folder is copied when attempting to copy a database from one instance to another.
+   It is important to note that equivocation slashes occur with a single incident.
+This can happen if duplicated keystores are used for only a few seconds.

+##### Application Related

+In the past, there have been releases with bugs that lead to slashes; these issues are not as prevalent in current releases.
+The following are advised to node operators to ensure that they obtain pristine binaries or source code and to ensure the security of their node:

+1. Always download either source files or binaries from the official Parity repository
+2. Verify the hash of downloaded files.
+3. Use the W3F secure validator setup or adhere to its principles
+4. Ensure essential security items are checked, use a firewall, manage user access, use SSH certificates
+5. Avoid using your server as a general-purpose system.
+Hosting a validator on your workstation or one that hosts other services increases the risk of maleficence.

 ## Rewards management